-Contact with rotating machinery ▲WARNING can result in severe personal injury or death.
+Contact with rotating machinery can result in severe personal injury or death.
 Stay clear of rotating components and ensure protective shields and guards are in place and secured before operating machinery.

 - 2. See that nothing obstructs air flow to and from the engine. - 3.
 Ensure that you are using the proper grade and weight of oil for ambient temperatures.
-Check the oil level each time you fill the fuel tank. - 4.
-Check the battery water more frequently.
-High temperatures cause faster evaporation. - 5.
-Change crankcase oil and filter more frequently.
+Check the oil level each time you fill the fuel tank. - Check the battery water more frequently than every 50 hours which is recommended under normal conditions.
+High temperatures cause faster evaporation. - Change crankcase oil and filter more frequently than recommended under normal conditions.